rymane/katacoda/python-project/step1.md

 `mkdir search && cd search`{{execute}}

-Now, let's create a file with the code of binary search.
+Create a file with the code of binary search.

 Click *Copy to Editor* to create the file.
 <pre class="file" data-filename="search/binarySearch.py" data-target="replace">